 There are very few fruits that can compare to apple when baked into a sweet dessert, especially right at the start of fall.

-Best type of apples for this cake recipe:
+Best type of apples to use:

 You can use any apple you prefer, but when baking, and especially when baking with copious amounts of sugar, I prefer the tried and true extra tart Granny Smith apple.